jacqueline-wong/CEE4530/Lab3/team10_lab3.md

 <b>3.
 Plot the measured ANC of the lake on the same graph as was used to plot the conservative, volatile, and nonvolatile ANC models (see questions 2 to 5 of the Acid Precipitation and Remediation of an Acid Lake lab).
 Did the measured ANC values agree with the conservative ANC model?</b>

 ![ANC](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab3/ANC.png)

+The measured ANC values did not agree with the conservative ANC model.
+Rather, it somewhat followed the volatile ANC model.
+Other than the first point which did not follow the volatile ANC model, the rest of the points did.

 ### Discussion ###